 If you are applying from overseas

-You may be asked to attend a second interview.
-The Home Office may contact you via telephone or email to arrange your interview time and location.
-Check your email regularly, including your ‘junk’ folder to ensure you do not miss communication about your appointment.
-If you provided more than one email address on your visa application form, check all of the email addresses provided.
+It is important to check your email regularly, including your junk or spam folders, to ensure that you do not miss any communication regarding your appointment or other visa-related matters.
+If you provided more than one email address on your visa application form, make sure you check all email accounts listed.

 If you are applying for a Student visa extension in the UK

-You will receive a letter or email after you have submitted your online application telling you that you have been selected for an interview and with further information about the time and location of the interview.
-This may not be in London and you may have to travel to another part of the UK to attend the interview.
+You will receive a letter, email or telephone call after you have submitted your online application telling you that you have been selected for an interview and with further information about the time and location of the interview.

-You are given a deadline to confirm your attendance and you must respond before the deadline.
+You are normally given a deadline to confirm your attendance and you must respond before the deadline.
 It is very important that you attend your interview even if it is inconvenient.
 If you have a genuine and compelling reason for not being able to attend the interview in the UK, please contact Student Advice for further advice as soon as possible.

 If you have selected one of the priority methods of service, it is highly unlikely that you will receive a decision within the advertised priority standards.
 You will not be issued with a refund if an application cannot be processed within the advertised time periods due to credibility checks.

 The credibility interview is an important part of the visa application process.
-It is your chance to show that you are a genuine and credible student so it is essential that you prepare for the interview and take it seriously.
+It is your chance to show that you are a genuine and credible student, so it is essential that you prepare for the interview and take it seriously.

-The initial interview for students applying from overseas
+The initial interview

-You will need to show that you know about the course you have chosen, what modules are available and why the course is suitable for you.
-You will also be expected to know about the University of Westminster and the facilities available.
-You will be asked about your plans for the future and how your chosen course will help with your future plans.
-You will be asked how you are financing your studies and may be asked about your likely future earnings in your home country.
+You will need to demonstrate that you understand the course you have chosen, including the modules available and why the course is suitable for you.
+You will also be expected to know about the University of Westminster and the facilities it offers.

-The second interview
+A second interview

 You could be asked to attend a second interview, although not all students are invited to a second interview.
 This interview will be more in-depth and is likely to be longer in duration.
-You may be interviewed via telephone or asked to attend an appointment at a specified time and location.
+You may be interviewed via video call, telephone call or asked to attend an appointment at a specified time and location.
 The interviewer will make notes summarising your answers.

-At this interview you could be asked to elaborate on your answers from your initial interview.
-You may be asked to answer questions about your visa application form and the documents you submitted in support of your visa application.
 There may be a focus on your and your family’s financial circumstances.
 You may be asked questions about the financial documents that you submitted in support of your visa application and the source of your maintenance funds.
 You could be asked questions about your living arrangements in the UK and the potential costs of living in the UK, and particularly in London.
+A report on the interview will then be sent to the Immigration Officer processing your visa application.

 The interview process for students applying from inside the UK